zeusdeux/subsequence-search/README.md

 - `highlight`: accepts a `css` class and transforms the result set to encapsulate the matching letters in a `span` with the given `css` class

-  + it returns an array of strings
+  + its return value has the same shape as the input that was given to it

 - `noHighlight`: returns back an array of plaintext matches